pingcap/docs-cn/sql-statements/sql-statement-create-user.md

 * TiDB does not support `WITH MAX_QUERIES_PER_HOUR`, `WITH MAX_UPDATES_PER_HOUR`, and `WITH MAX_USER_CONNECTIONS` options.
 * TiDB does not support the `DEFAULT ROLE` option.
-* TiDB does not support `PASSWORD EXPIRE`, `PASSWORD HISTORY` or other options related to password.

 ## See also